zoeyyyzou/hypertext2/README.md

 ### 2.4 Split datasets

-In order to test the accuracy of each model under different sample sizes, we need to generate data sets of different sizes, and divide each data set into training set, verification set and test set.
+In order to test the accuracy of each model under different sample sizes, I generate data sets of different sizes, and divide each data set into training set, verification set and test set.

 ```python
 def split_dataset(sampleNum: int, train_ratio: float = 0.6, dev_ratio: float = 0.2, test_ratio: float = 0.2):